Derived series

 3. The Action type should not have unused parameters.
 If a parameter is unused, it cannot be configured as required.

 4. Properties that are not provided a value are considered unmapped.
 Parameters for unmapped sensor object properties must be configured as "not required".
-Foreign key properties on the sensor object type that are not for the root object type are always unmapped.
+For templated derived series, foreign key properties on the sensor object type that are not for the root object type are always unmapped.

 5. The Action type submission criteria must not use parameter-based conditions.